gasduster99/sppComp/try1/try1_2.md

 market category and modeled time period.
 The brute force model selection strategy of computing all 115975 of these partitionings strategies is computationally infeasible.
 However, not all pooling schemes represent biologically relevant models.
-For example, perhaps it is reasonable to pool only among adjacent ports (i.e. no discontinuities between port complex pooling in space), or perhaps it is reasonable to assert that similar regions can only extend across a small number of ports.
+For example, it is likely reasonable to pool only among adjacent ports (i.e. no discontinuities between port complex pooling in space) due to species distributions and the presence of biogeographical provinces, and it may be similarly reasonable to assert that similar regions can only extend across a small number of ports.

 Here only adjacent port poolings are considered, such that the maximum size of a port complex grouping is three port complexes.
 These are the only two